s-canchi/s-canchi.github.io/_posts/2025-09-16-sparse-assignment.md

 ## Triplet build and convert

-Here, the matrix is assembled in triplet (coordinate) form, allowing for easier incremental construction, and then converted to compressed column format at the end.
+Here, the matrix is assembled in triplet (coordinate) form (`dgTMatrix`), allowing for easier incremental construction, and then converted to compressed column format at the end.

 ```R
 triplet <- as.data.frame(summary(as(chunk_mat, "dgCMatrix")))